 In 2006, Jennifer Garner spoke at a rally in support of Democratic congressional candidate Jerry McNerney in Pleasanton, California.

 In 2007, Jennifer Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund.
+In that same year, she also stated that she was "not a particularly outwardly political person".

-In late 2007, Jennifer Garner played Roxanne in "Cyrano de Bergerac" on Broadway and became a spokesperson for Neutrogena.
+In late 2007, Jennifer Garner played Roxanne in 'Cyrano de Bergerac' on Broadway and became a spokesperson for Neutrogena.

 In 2008, Jennifer Garner hosted two fundraisers for Barack Obama during the 2008 Democratic Primary.